huong-vo/IDW-F24-NonprofitGroupProject/README.md

 * Contribution -->

 ## Project Overview
-The goal of this project is to practive what we learned during the program and make a website for one of the given non-profit organizations.
+The goal of this project is to practice what we learned during the program and make a website for one of the given non-profit organizations.
 The created website should not look like the real one.
 The chosen website is [The Elephant Sanctuary in Tennessee](https://www.elephants.com/).
 The remake aims to design the website from scratch and showcase some of the original website's key features.
 This gives a glimpse of the sanctuary and what they offers to the public.

 This project is purely for personal learning and educational purposes and is not affiliated with the actual organization.